• Skip to main content

 Why Invest in Hull?

-First, a few things you need to know about Hull: Hull is more correctly known as Kingston Upon Hull.
+Firstly, there are a few things that you need to know about Hull: Hull is more correctly known as Kingston Upon Hull.
 Oddly, Hull is named after the smallish River Hull on which it is located – and not the much larger River Humber on which it is also located.

 Another myth to bust about Hull is that it’s in Humberside, which it hasn’t been for some years.
-It’s actually in East Yorkshire, although Hull itself is in the Hull City Council area.
+It’s actually in East Yorkshire, although the city of Hull is in the Hull City Council area.

-Hull is best known for being a major trading port and fishing port – industries which still exist today but in a smaller form than the past.
-Modern-day Hull is an enterprising city which attracts world leaders from a diverse range of sectors and is home to almost 10,000 businesses.
+Hull is best known for being a major trading and fishing port – industries, which still exist today but in a smaller form than in the past.
+Modern-day Hull is an enterprising city, attracting world leaders, from a diverse range of sectors, and is home to almost 10,000 businesses.

 Key Hull industries include manufacturing, ports and logistics, food processing, chemicals, research and development, retail and education.
 Big-name employers in Hull include Associated British Ports (ABP), Aunt Bessies, BP, Crown Paints, Ideal Standard, KCom Group, Reckitt Benckiser, Siemens Gamesa and T.J.
 Smith & Nephew.